rochekollie/blog/posts/string_along_with_javascript_strings.md

 console.log(emptyString.length); // 0
 ```

-However, the empty string is not the same as a string that contains a space.
-A string that contains a space is not an
+However, the empty string is not the same as a string that contains a whitespace.
+A string that contains a whitespace is not an
 empty string.
-It is a string that contains a space, which is a character.
+It is a string that contains a whitespace, which is a character.

 ```javascript
 const space = ' ';
 console.log(space.length); // 1
 ```

-As seen in the code snippet above, the `space` variable stores a string that contains a space.
+As seen in the code snippet above, the `space` variable stores a string that contains a whitespace.
 So if you created a
 string that stores a sentence that contains multiple whitespaces and other characters, the `length` property will return
 the
-total number of characters in the string, including these whitespaces and other characters.
+total number of characters in the string, including all whitespaces and other characters.

 ```javascript
 const sentence = 'The quick brown fox jumps over the lazy dog.';